 There are also plenty of hostels available in Chiang Mai.
 I generally budget around $5.00 per night for a hostel dorm bed.
 You can see the latest prices on booking.com or check out my list of the best hostels in Chiang Mai.

 On my most recent visit, I stayed at De Lanna Hotel.
 This is a mid-range hotel located in the heart of the Old City.
 The location was fantastic and having a pool to enjoy during the afternoon heat was fantastic.
-Though on the complete opposite side I have also stayed in the cheapest available hostel on my first visit.
-The owner was great, but the facilities less than, and I think it’s probably a good thing it’s shut down.
+Though on the complete opposite side, I have also stayed in the cheapest available hostel on my first visit.
+The owner was great, but the facilities were less than, and I think it’s probably a good thing it’s shut down.

 How To Get To Chiang Mai

 The simplest and easiest way to begin your 3 weeks in Thailand itinerary.
 Though, this depends on where exactly you are coming from and if Thailand will be one of your first stops in Southeast Asia.